raendev/guide/src/counter/final_code.md

 ### Borsh

-Borsh is a serialization framework, which deals with converting data into and from bytes.
+Borsh is [a serialization framework](https://borsh.io/), which deals with converting data into and from bytes.
 In the case of NEAR it is used for serializing data to be stored in the contract storage.
-For a type to be Borsh Serializable it needs to implement the `trait`s `BorshSerialize` and `BorshDeserialize`, which are like interfaces, with `serialize` and `deserialize` method respectively.
+For a Rust type to be Borsh Serializable it needs to implement `BorshSerialize` and `BorshDeserialize`.

 ### log